 David Hutt is a freelance journalist and columnist who has been based in Phnom Penh, Cambodia, since 2014.
 He reports on Southeast Asian political and business affairs, specializing in mainland Southeast Asia.
 His focus is on Cambodia, Vietnam, Laos and Timor-Leste.

 He is the Southeast Asia Columnist at the Diplomat and a regular writer for the Asia Times.
-As a freelance contributor he has written for Forbes, the World Politics Review, the Nikkei Asian Review, New Mandala, the Mekong Review, Saigoneer, Ozy, Southeast Asia Globe, and more.
+As a freelance contributor he has written for the South China Morning Post, Forbes, the World Politics Review, the Nikkei Asian Review, New Mandala, the Mekong Review, Saigoneer, Ozy, Southeast Asia Globe, and more.

 Previously, he worked as a reporter for Southeast Asia Globe and the editor of Focus Asean magazine.